verus-83/web-otp/README.md

 - fingerprinting
 - awareness and control

-The first concern is somewhat easy to address: we propose the API should be unavailable outside of top level frames.
+The first concern is somewhat easy to address: we propose the API should be **unavailable outside of top level frames**.

 The second and the third concerns are hard to be talked about abstractly, outside of a specific [UX formulation](#UX).
 We believe, however, that under the proposed UX formulation, the following attack vectors are addressed.